badmintoncryer/cdk-rds-dump/API.md

 - *Type:* boolean
 - *Default:* false

+Whether to create an Interface Endpoint for the Secrets Manager.

 It is recommended to use a secret stored in the Secrets Manager, but in that case, the lambda doing the dump needs a route to access the Secrets Manager.
 If createSecretsManagerVPCEndpoint is true, an Interface Endpoint is created to allow access to the Secrets Manager.

 ---